 In some states, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.
 Deficiency judgments usually aren't allowed in California (see below).

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
+Or you might be able to work out a short sale or deed in lieu of foreclosure and avoid a foreclosure.
+(But you'll have to give up your home with either of these options.)

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

 If you're facing a foreclosure, filing for bankruptcy might help.
 In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
-Once you file for bankruptcy, something called an "automatic stay" goes into effect.
-The stay functions as an injunction, which prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.

 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
 Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
-To find out about the options available to you, speak with a local bankruptcy attorney.
+To find out about the options available, speak with a local bankruptcy attorney.

-In a foreclosure, the borrower's total mortgage debt sometimes exceeds the foreclosure sale price.
+The borrower's total mortgage debt sometimes exceeds the foreclosure sale price in a foreclosure.
 The difference between the total debt and the sale price is called a "deficiency."
 For example, say the total debt owed is $600,000, but the home sells for $550,000 at the foreclosure sale.
 The deficiency is $50,000.

 In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
 Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower.

 If you don't vacate the property following the foreclosure sale, the new owner will probably: